-To inspire people to give to your cause, you should be able to succinctly explain the need for your project, what your solution will be, and the benefits it will bring – or put simply your story.
+To inspire people to give to your cause, you should be able to succinctly explain the need for your project, what your solution will be, and the benefits it will bring – or put simply, your story.

 What is the need your church is addressing?

 Are loneliness and isolation increasing?
 Has there been an increase in antisocial behaviour?
 Is your building at imminent risk of disrepair?
 Could this have a detrimental effect on the local community?
 Demonstrating the need for your project is vital.
-It the answer to why potential funders should care about your cause.
+It is the answer to why potential funders should care about your cause.

 Data and statistics can highlight the need for your project and why you are trying to achieve your vision.
 Your denominational body can often help provide information on statistics, as well as looking at local or national government websites.